 The US Food and Drug Administration has issued a warning that patients who are having stents fitted should discuss metal allergy with their surgeon prior to having a stent net fitted.
-While nickel allergy may present as a rash or localised contact dermatitis it may also have a systemic effects including chronic fatigue and muscle pain and widespread skin conditions.
+While nickel allergy may present as a rash or localised contact dermatitis, it may also have systemic effects including chronic fatigue and muscle pain and widespread skin conditions.

 The major dietary source of nickel is plant foods.
 Nickel-rich food items include nuts, beans, peas, grains and chocolate.
 Animal foods are low in nickel.
 Total daily dietary intakes of nickel vary depending on the amount of plant and animal foods consumed.
 Diets high in plant foods, such as the ones listed above, supply about 900 micrograms daily of nickel.
 Nickel intake in the United States ranges from 69 to 162 micrograms daily.
 A daily dietary requirement of 25 to 35 micrograms has been suggested.
+END

 Source: Contact Dermatitis.
 1979 Jan;5(1):43-5.